snac-cooperative/technical-docs/Requirements/DBUser API.md

 - List all users who may run reports for their own affiliation.

 Below is an example.
 Anyone who can log in can get a dashboard, so there are no specific dashboard permissions (yet).
-The user id public and the role "researcher" may not any sense.
-Everyone has it, so there's no reason to mention/restrict/authorize it.
+The user id "public" and the role "researcher" may not make any sense.
+Everyone has role "Public HRT", so there's no reason to restrict or authorize it.
 This table initially had a user id "public" with role "Public HRT", and every user also had the role "Public HRT", but that is simply redundant.
-When it comes to implementation, the authorization system will actually use some convention for testing role.
+When it comes to implementation, the authorization system will use some convention for testing role.
 The feature "Public HRT" can call a role test that always returns true.

 The roles below are real, but do not imply any actual policy or any relation to persons living or dead.

-Pulling some random details, and wording them in English, the table below says that Casey at CDL can approve NACO submissions (NACO approve).
-Jessie at NYPL is limited to assigning roles only for NYPL (affiliation-nypl and role-assign-own).
+Pulling a couple of random details from the table below, and wording them in English:

+- Casey at CDL can approve NACO submissions (NACO approve)
+- Jessie at NYPL is limited to assigning roles only for NYPL (affiliation-nypl and role-assign-own)

 | user             | description    | roles                                                                                           |